 Hypothermia 101: Diagnosis, Treatment, and Prevention

-Before you head outdoors in the cold, make sure you know what someone who's hypothermic looks like, the ailment's cause, and how to prevent anyone in your party from being afflicted with it.
+Before you head outdoors in the cold, make sure you know what someone who's hypothermic looks like, the ailment's cause, and how to prevent it.

 Diagnosing HypothermiaThough it's tough to measure your body temperature in the field, there are a variety of signs and symptoms to be on the lookout for when you're outdoors.
-Frozen body tissue, as my paramedic partner in crime says, is "really, really bad news."
-Allowing tissue to reach a freezing temperature can result in permanent damage.
-But there's a lot that can happen to your body between a normal body temperature (37ºC) and frozen tissue (0ºC), and it's important to know the signs of various stages of hypothermia.
+Frozen body tissue is really, really bad news, and can result in permanent damage.
+But a lot can happen to your body between a normal body temperature (37ºC) and frozen tissue (0ºC), and knowing what those things look like could save your or a trip mate's life.

 Moderate and severe hypothermia are significantly more dangerous.
 If the body temperature drops into the 30-33ºC range, the victim will exhibit further compromised cognition and coordination functions.
 Speech may be slow and slurred.
 The victim's hands won't work like they should.
 They might appear confused and make odd decisions, like trying to remove clothing.